 Students who attain a 2.0 or above in their academic course are considered passing and making adequate progress in their learning.
-If a student earns below a 2.0 in their final academic course grade they will need to retake the course or work with their school counselor to find a substitute course that teaches and assesses the proficiencies (at the appropriate rigor level) for which the student did not demonstrate proficiency.
+If a student earns below a 2.0 in their final academic course grade, they will need to retake the course or work with their school counselor to complete the course through a Continued Learning Opportunity (CLO) or find a substitute course (traditional or Guided Learning Opportunity (GLO)) that teaches and assesses the proficiencies (at the appropriate rigor level) for which the student did not demonstrate proficiency.